ggiuliani/wps/README.md

 # wps
-This is a repository of various web processing service scripts
+This is a repository of various sample web processing service scripts